5 best cheap universities in Poland for international students

 If there’s one word to describe the AGH University of Science and Technology (AGH UST), it would be innovation — which explains why the university has successfully over 100 patents and granted dozens of licenses.

-AGH UST’s research activities span the fields of technical sciences, natural sciences, Earth sciences and social sciences — with an emphasis on current priorities of the economy and business areas as digitisation, energy transformation and zero-emission economy, climate change, circular economy, and Industry 4.0.
+AGH UST’s research activities span the fields of technical sciences, natural sciences, Earth sciences and social sciences — with an emphasis on current priorities of the economy and business areas such as digitisation, energy transformation and zero-emission economy, climate change, circular economy, and Industry 4.0.

 Look beyond the university, and you’ll discover the majestic and vibrant city of Krakow — a town at the forefront of Polish academic, cultural, and artistic life.
 The city also serves as one of Poland’s most important economic centres.
-Generally, a student’s average cost of living is about 400 euros per month, according to the university’s website

-Tuition for a bachelor’s and master’s starts from 1,725 euros and 1,500 euros per semester.
+Tuition for a bachelor’s starts from 1,725 euros (US$1,887) per semester and 1,600 euros (US$1,750) per semester for a master’s

 3. University of Warsaw

 Founded in 1816, the University of Warsaw is the largest in Poland.
-It sits among the top 300 universities in the QS World University Rankings 2023.
+It sits among the top 300 universities in the QS World University Rankings 2025.
 As such, it conducts the largest research enterprise of its kind in Europe.

 4. Warsaw University of Technology